wp-plugins/sync-facebook-events/readme.txt

 Q: Do my Facebook events get updated on a schedule?

-A: Currently, your Facebook events are updated only when you press the 'Update' button from the Sync FB Events section within settings.
+A: Yes, You can choose the update interval and also update immediately when you press the 'Update' button from the Sync FB Events section within settings.

 Q: Why do I get a blank screen when running an update?